Genealogy of the extremal process of the branching random walk: The critical measure of the branching random walk

 \section{The critical measure of the branching random walk}

-In this section, we first introduce the so-called Ulam-Harris notation, that is used to study the branching random walk.
+In this section, we first introduce the so-called Ulam-Harris notation for trees, that is used for a precise definition of the the branching random walk.
 In a second time we define the so-called critical measure of the branching random walk and study some of its properties.
 This measure is defined on the boundary of the tree of the branching random walk, and its distribution is related to the derivative martingale.